-From 1873 to1876, horticulturalist John McLaren beautified a 4-mile section of the dusty, windblown California State Route 82, or El Camino Real, with 557 trees planted in three rows flanking the road.
+From 1873 to1876, horticulturist John McLaren beautified a four-mile-long section of the dusty, windblown California State Route 82, or El Camino Real, with 557 trees planted in three rows flanking the road.
 It was McLaren’s earliest work in California and one of the state’s first landscaped roadways.
 Intended as an ornamental windbreak, the plantings created a leafy boulevard of English elms intermingled with blue and manna gum eucalyptus.
 His design led to the development of large estates for prominent businessmen, including developers George H. Howard and William C. Ralston, for whom the tree rows are named.

 Today, in some areas, a paved sidewalk lies between the trees and curb line, with fences serving as a backdrop for contiguous residential properties.
 With houses often set back from the street, the park-like atmosphere is further enhanced by the mature, stately tree canopy.
-The northern portion of the road has trees planted in wide islands.
+The northern portion of the road features trees planted in wide islands.
 The tree rows were listed in the National Register of Historic Places in 2012.